 SSE can also be a staging post on the route to a full SASE deployment.
 It creates a secure layer around cloud resources.
 This makes it easier for IT teams to manage complex digital transformation processes.

-SSE — secure edge protection without radical network changes
+SSE: secure edge protection without radical network changes

 Security Service Edge is a suite of security technologies optimized for SaaS settings.
 It features a mix of Zero Trust Network Access, Secure Web Gateways, and Cloud Access Security Brokering.

 SSE guards dynamic network edges subject to constant change.
 This suits companies transitioning to SaaS resources and remote work.
 In some cases, SSE combines with SD-WAN to form full SASE configurations.
 But it can also function as a separate edge security solution.
+For more information, explore SSE solutions at the NordLayer website.